Hoglet/TimeIT-Server/README.md

 Testing has been done with postgresql (and shortly with mariadb) and is used in the server used by the author.

-To change preferred database you need to edit src/main/config/template-config.yml
+To change preferred database you need to edit src/main/config/template-config.yml, preferably copy it to a logical place (like: /etc/timeit/config.yml)

 ## Hacking the code
 Fork the code here: